seanpfeifer/twirp-gen/README.md

 ## JavaScript

-This is an extremely simple generator for JavaScript.
+This is an extremely simple generator for JavaScript, which communicates with JSON only.
 It makes a few assumptions to keep things simple:

 * Your Twirp server has the option `twirp.WithServerJSONCamelCaseNames(true)` set
   * This client uses proto3 JSON serialization instead of the snake-case default in Twirp